Processing math: 100%

 The above inertial forces are correction terms arising from trying to extend Newton’s laws of motion to a non-inertial frame involving both translation and rotation.
 These correction forces are often referred to as “fictitious” forces.
 However, these non-inertial forces are very real when located in the non-inertial frame.
 Since the centrifugal and Coriolis terms are unusual they are discussed below.

-This page titled 12.6: Lagrangian Mechanics in a Non-Inertial Frame is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.6: Lagrangian Mechanics in a Non-Inertial Frame is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.